 Teacher’s Aide Salary

-- The average weekly earnings of a full-time education aide is $862.00.
-This number will vary on factors such as your work experience and location.
+- The average weekly earnings of a full-time education aide is $1094 (Job Outlook, 2020).
+You personal salary as a teachers’ assistant will vary, based on factors such as the job location, your past work experience and the place of employment.

 What are the tasks of a teacher’s aide?